krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 This can happen with short polling due to distribute queue implementation.
 With short polling you have to simply repeat the request to receive message.

+#### An application needs to process new objects added to S3.
+The average time taken to process an object is 24 hours.
+The solution also needs to handle the fault in consumers and restart the job in a different consumer.
+What messaging service can you use for this requirement?

+Use Kinesis Data stream to store the new object details.
+Since the average processing time is 24 hours, we cannot use an SQS queue.
+The maximum visibility timeout for a message is 12 hours; so, a message cannot take longer than 12 hours to process.
+We also need to handle consumer faults.
+So, the message needs to be available until the object is fully processed.
+While SNS can push the message to the consumer, it does not handle the scenario of a consumer crashing immediately after receiving the message.

+#### An enterprise uses a SaaS application to manage the ticketing process.
+When a ticket is created in the SaaS application, it must trigger a workflow on your AWS account.
+What messaging service would you use for this requirement?

+Amazon EventBridge provides native integrations with a number of SaaS platforms, giving you the ability to build rich event-driven applications without writing custom code

+#### An enterprise uses an SQS queue for support tickets (Account A).
+An application running in a different account (Account B) needs to publish a message to the queue.
+How would you manage access to the queue?

+For cross-account access to work, both the resource owner and application owner needs to permit the access.
+Queue owner can grant access using resource-based policy and then application owner needs to delegate the permission to the application (using IAM role policy permission).
+Another option is to create an IAM role in queue owner account and add Account B as the trusted entity.
+Account B can now delegate AssumeRole permission to the application.
+PrivateLink is used for keeping the communication inside the AWS network.
+It does not address the permission issue asked in this question.

+#### An SNS Topic needs to fanout message to a Lambda function and Kinesis Firehose.
+However, messages are not delivered to the subscribers.
+How will you troubleshoot this issue?

+Topic logs all delivery failures to Delivery Status Log.
+As part of shared responsibility, the customer has to enable delivery status logging for supported subscriber protocols.
+Dead Letter Queue is useful to hold undelivered messages.
+However, to determine the root cause of message delivery failure, we need to look into delivery status logs.
+CloudWatch will report metrics, but metric alone is not sufficient to pinpoint the failure root-cause.

+#### An application publishes records to a Kinesis Firehose.
+The Firehose then delivers the messages to Elasticsearch.
+How will you manage access for this scenario?

+Kinesis does not support resource-based policies.
+You can grant permission to the application using an identity-based policy (assigned to IAM Role, User, or Groups).
+Firehose relies on IAM Role to deliver messages to the destination.

+#### A ticketing system needs to route tickets based on the priority to an appropriate queue.
+Which solution would you use to implement a priority queue?

+SNS and EventBridge support flexible routing using filtering capability to deliver messages only to relevant subscribers.
+Using priority as a filter criteria, topic will deliver the message to the correct queue.
+The FIFO queue decides which message is processed by the consumer.
+Even though tickets are grouped by priority, it is up to FIFO to decide which ticket is processed next.
+Kinesis data stream with one shard for each priority level might work.
+However, we don't know which priority is in which shard.
+Consumer application has to poll all the shards and map them to the processing priority

 ## Deployment and Management <a id="Depolyment"></a>